Six-ton Tank M1917 in Nitro, West Virginia.

 Two of the driver's doors are open on this model; the front plate with the forward vision slit could also be swung up to gain access to the tank.
 The driver's seat was elevated about 6" (15cm) above the tank's floor, and the black webbing slung across the hull served as a backrest for the driver.
 The steering levers, topped by round black knobs, are visible.
 When parked, the steering levers were secured by chains hung on the sides of the driver's compartment.
 The gearshift lever is visible just outboard of the right-hand steering lever.
 Visible on the rear bulkhead is the interior starting crank for the engine.

 This view illustrates more of the driver's controls.
 The pedal on the driver's left is the clutch, while the brake pedal is on his right.
-The accelerator pedal is on the linkage forward of the brake and clutch pedals, and appears to be rotated 180° toward the front of the vehicle.
+The accelerator pedal is on the linkage forward of the brake and clutch pedals, and just appears at the bottom of the frame.

 The commander's cupola did not open all the way, and the stop attached to the rear of the cupola is seen here.